Join me!

 • You can grow it at home perhaps the most fun thing about lavender is that you can grow it right in your own backyard!
 It also happens to be an excellent way to attract beneficial pollinators to your yard, too.

-Tips for Picking Lavender
+Tips for Picking and Preserving Lavender

 I harvest lavender for crafts and DIYs quite often at my home.
 I wrote an entire post detailing my process, but here are the highlights of how to harvest lavender for bath salts or any other project: